ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Software Roles

 The software team assigns roles based on preference and need, where members works on many different projects/programs and uses a variety of tools and languages.
-We encourage members to work on projects that they are interested in and apply their experience while learning new tools.
+Members are encouraged to work on projects that they are interested in and apply their experience while learning new tools.

 {{% /markdown %}}

 #### Software Member
-All projects are up for grabs (everyone gets to choose at the start of the year what they get to work on) and we plan to work with a sprint based system.
-Some languages and tools we use: JavaScript, Go, C++, Git, Angular, Python, React, Django, Docker, Linux CLI.
-The Some developers may work on Payload subteam projects, which requires embedded development skills, including the use of microcontrollers, Git, control systems, telemetry, and more.
+All projects are up for grabs (everyone gets to choose at the start of the year what they get to work on) and the team works on a sprint-based system.
+Some languages and tools the team uses: JavaScript, Go, C++, Git, Angular, Python, React, Django, Docker, and Linux.
+Some developers may work on Payload sub-team projects, which require embedded development skills, including the use of microcontrollers, Git, control systems, telemetry, and more.
 Knowledge of motor control, control systems, and microcontrollers is an asset.
-Any knowledge with these tools and languages are a plus.
-Prior professional software development experience is not required but recommended.
-Open source contribution is also a plus.
+Any knowledge with these tools and languages is a plus.
+Prior professional software development experience is not required but strongly recommended.
+Open-source contributions are also a plus.

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Admin Team Roles